GDK: Windowing systems

 and even to the Hypertext Transfer Protocol (HTTP) engine Broadway.

 With the release of GNOME 3.16 in March 2015, GDK obtained an experimental back-end for the Mir display server protocol.
 The Mir display server protocol is a product by Canonical for their Ubuntu distribution of Linux, which they intend to compete with the Wayland display server protocol; so far, it is implemented only in Ubuntu.

 At present, no back-end exists for KMS.

-To start an application and force this instance of it to use a certain windowing system, you specify the variable GDK_BACKEND:
+The environment variable GDK_BACKEND can be used to start an application and force this instance of it to use a certain windowing system: